Tao Okamoto

 She made her film debut as the female lead Mariko Yashida in the 2013 film The Wolverine; and played Mercy Graves in the 2016 film Batman v Superman: Dawn of Justice.
-She has had recurring roles in the television series Hannibal, The Man in the High Castle and Westworld.
+She has had recurring roles in the television series Hannibal, The Man in the High Castle, and Westworld.

 Early life

-Tao was born in Chiba, Japan.
+Tao was born in Ichikawa, Chiba.
 She started modeling as a teenager in Japan, when she was 14 years old.